Print This Bible Study

 Unbelief

-The nation at large, at Kadesh-Barnea, believed the false report of the ten spies.
+At Kadesh-Barnea, those comprising the nation under Moses believed the false report of the ten spies.
 They envisioned falling at the hands of the inhabitants of Canaan if they sought to move ahead and attempt to take the land.
 They then turned from the land set before them and longingly looked back toward the land from which they had come, back toward Egypt.
 And they spoke of appointing a new leader (other than Moses), with a view to returning to Egypt (Numbers 14:1-4).

 Once this had occurred, once the Israelites had expressed unbelief after this fashion, at this particular place, the nation found itself in a position from which there could be no return.
 The accountable generation had forfeited their part in the rights of the firstborn (rights to be realized by the nation as God’s firstborn son [cf. Exodus 4:22, 23; 19:5, 6]), matters could not be reversed (cf. Matthew 12:31, 32), and the only thing awaiting these Israelites was God carrying out His judgmental decree.